mrniceguy127/mrniceguy127/README.md

+## Projects Status

 Status 7/9/2023: Last time I touched these projects was AT LEAST a year ago.
 Finally graduated, time to un-burnout.
 I learned a lot and might start some computer vision projects.
-Picked up some new hobbies as well that I may try to incorporate like arcade things.
+Picked up some new hobbies as well that I may try to incorporate.

-## Projects Status
 ### Intermediary Hobby Projects Status
 - In Progress
   - Way too busy with too many life priorities